morninj/peptide-sequence-alignment/README.md

 # Visualize Peptide Alignment

 Edit `visualize-peptides.py` to add your filenames.
-Tnen, run:
+Then, run:

     $ python visualize-peptides.py